Estimating Black Hole Spin from AGN SED Fitting: The Impact of General-Relativistic Ray Tracing: Introduction

-Recent progress has stressed that the entire broadband AGN spectra can be modelled by radial stratification of the accretion flow.
+Thus there seem to be three separate components required to fit the observed broadband SED, namely a disc, warm Comptonisation for the soft X-ray excess and hot Comptonisation for the X-ray tail.
+It is very difficult to robustly fit three unconstrained components to the data, especially as there is an unavoidable gap in coverage from at least 10--200~eV due to the combined effects of gas absorption and dust reddening through our Galaxy (e.g. \citealt{jin09}).
+Instead, recent progress has stressed that the entire broadband AGN spectra can be modelled by radial stratification of the accretion flow.
 The emissivity is assumed to still be Novikov-Thorne, as appropriate for a disc, but this power is emitted as either black-body, warm Comptonisation or as hot Comptonisation depending on radius (\citealt{Done12}, updated in \citealt{Kubota18}; hereafter \citetalias{Kubota18}).
+The three components are then tied together by energetics, so give robust fits to the data.

-These models are very successful in fitting the optical/UV/X-ray spectra of samples of AGN (\citealt{Jin12a, Jin12b, Collinson15, Mitchell22}) as well as describing more detailed spectra of individual objects \citep{Matzeu16, Done16, Czerny16, Hagino16, Hagino17, Porquet18}.
+These models are very successful in fitting the optical/UV/X-ray spectra of samples of AGN (\citealt{Jin12a, Jin12b, Collinson15, Mitchell23}) as well as describing more detailed spectra of individual objects \citep{Matzeu16, Done16, Czerny16, Hagino16, Hagino17, Porquet18}.
 However, while the model is based on the fully relativistic Novikov-Thorne emissivity, it does not include ray tracing from the disc to the observer.
 This can have a significant effect, especially at low inclinations where there is little projected blueshift from the disc motion to compensate for gravitational and transverse redshift, and for high spins; where all the relativistic effects are stronger. \citet{Done13} showed an approximate way to incorporate these corrections using existing well known relativistic smearing models incorporated into {\sc xspec}. \citet{Porquet19} showed that these do make a significant difference in the spin derived from fitting broadband data to a bare (probably face on) AGN, Akn120.
 More recently \citet{Dovciak22} developed a broad-band SED model for AGN that does take all relativistic effects into account; namely {\sc kynsed}.
-However, this only includes radial stratification between a disc and hot Comptonisation region, so does not model the soft X-ray excess, though it does also include relativisitic effects on the illuminated disc reprocessed emission.
+However, this only includes radial stratification between a disc and hot Comptonisation region, so does not model the soft X-ray excess, though it does also include relativistic effects on the illuminated disc reprocessed emission.

 Here we use the relativistic transfer functions of \citet{Dovciak04} to properly include the relativistic ray tracing as a function of radius on the {\sc agnsed} emitted spectrum i.e. including the warm Comptonisation region as well as the disc and corona.
 We demonstrate the new code, {\sc relagn}, on the AGN Fairall 9, and make it publicly available for {\sc xspec} \citep{Arnaud96} and as a stand-alone {\sc python} module.
 We also demonstrate the importance of using these relativistic corrections for fitting optical/UV spectra of the highest mass Quasars, and show the impact this has on the high spins determined for these objects by \citet{Capellupo15, Capellupo16}.